sickrov/sickrov.github.io/README.md

 ### Difference between Role and ClusterRole:

 ##### Role:
-RBAC allows to set different permissions for the same role with independence of the namespace.
+RBAC allows setting different permissions for the same role with the independence of the namespace.
 Roles example:
 ```
 /api/v1/namespaces/{namespace}/pods/{name}/log